Giving back to your community by making the world a better and healthier place just got a lot easier with Apple’s Research app!

-Apple launched three new health studies this morning.
+Apple launched three new health studies in late 2019.
 These are the Apple Heart and Movement, Women’s Health and Hearing Studies.
-In this article, we will show you how you can sign up and enroll in the new heart and movement study.
+In this article, we show you how you can sign up and enroll in the new heart and movement study.

 These new studies offered by Apple are being conducted in partnership with leading academic and research institutions in the US.